oisee/autosiril/README.md

 - **`autosiril.rb`** - Original working converter script (stable, monolithic)
 - **`autosiril_refactored.rb`** - **NEW** Clean, modular refactored version - produces 100% identical output!
+- **`autosiril-go/`** - **NEW** Go reimplementation with core functionality working
 - **`main.rb`** - Old refactoring attempt (broken, do not use)
 - **`module_template.rb`** - VTI module header template with predefined samples
 - **`test/`** - Test MIDI files and shell scripts for testing conversions

-> ✅ **Recommended**: Use `autosiril_refactored.rb` for new development - it's clean, well-documented, and produces **100% identical output** to the original.
+> ✅ **Recommended for Ruby**: Use `autosiril_refactored.rb` for new development - it's clean, well-documented, and produces **100% identical output** to the original.
 >
+> ✅ **Recommended for Performance**: Use `autosiril-go/` for server deployments, CI/CD, or when performance matters - core functionality working with 4/6 test cases passing.
+>
-> ✅ **Fully Compatible**: The refactored version has been thoroughly tested and verified to produce byte-for-byte identical VortexTracker files (except for timestamps and a PlayOrder optimization bug fix).
+> ✅ **Fully Compatible**: The refactored Ruby version has been thoroughly tested and verified to produce byte-for-byte identical VortexTracker files (except for timestamps and a PlayOrder optimization bug fix).
 >
 > ⚠️ **Legacy**: `autosiril.rb` remains available for reference. `main.rb` is broken and should not be used.